Tas Valley Way

 On the route in Mulbarton there's the noteworthy World's End.
 The historic pub dates back to the 1600s when it was an important Coaching Inn.
 They serve good food and have an award winning Garden area for warmer days.
 You can find them at postcode NR14 8JT.
 The village is also a pleasant place for a stroll with a common, a village green, a pond and a fine old church dating back to the 14th century.

 At the end of the route you could visit The White Lodge for post walk refreshment in Attleborough.
 The delightful old thatched pub includes a good sized outdoor area where you can relax on warmer days.
 You can find them on London Road at a postcode of NR17 1AY for your sat navs.
 They are also dog friendly if you have your canine friend with you.

 Further Information and Other Local Ideas

-The trail connects with the Ketts Country Walk and the Yare Valley Wherryman's Way Walk which provide another opportunity for exploring the area on a waymarked trail.
+The trail connects with the Ketts Country Walk, the Yare Valley Walk and the Yare Valley Wherryman's Way Walk which provide another opportunity for exploring the area on a waymarked trail.